lich-uct/molpher-lib/doc/source/usage/tutorial/morphing.rst

 a 5-valent carbon atom and such, you still should put in place some common sense filters that can be specific to your use case, but also general rules such as removing compounds that are too large or too complex.
-Additionally, neither the operators nor :class:`~Molpher.Molpher` are able to tell if a compound has already been generated.
+Additionally, neither the operators nor :class:`~.core.morphing.Molpher.Molpher` are able to tell if a compound has already been generated.
 Morphing operations are completely independent and the result is always determined by a random selection from all possible modifications permitted by the operators and the original compound.